pffmachado/TclHdl/README.md

 * Add support to Lattice
 * Add support to simulation
     * That includes support Modelsim, XSim, GHDL, Icarus
-* Add support to pyunit
+* Add support to vunit
 * Refactoring and Clean Up
 * Provide a CMake Module
 * First Release